intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

 * Download and install the latest GPU driver from the [official Intel download page](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html).
 A system reboot is necessary to apply the changes after the installation is complete.

-    > Note: the process could take around 10 minutes.
+    > Note: The process could take around 10 minutes.
 After reboot, check for the **Intel Arc Control** application to verify the driver has been installed correctly.
 If the installation was successful, you should see the **Arc Control** interface similar to the figure below

     > <img src="https://llm-assets.readthedocs.io/en/latest/_images/quickstart_windows_gpu_3.png" width=80%; />

-* To monitor your GPU's performance and status, you can use either use the **Windows Task Manager** (see the left side of the figure below) or the **Arc Control** application (see the right side of the figure below) or :
+* To monitor your GPU's performance and status, you can use either the **Windows Task Manager** (see the left side of the figure below) or the **Arc Control** application (see the right side of the figure below) :
     >  <img src="https://llm-assets.readthedocs.io/en/latest/_images/quickstart_windows_gpu_4.png"  width=70%; />

 ## Setup Python Environment